ncatlab/nlab-content/pages/7/9/8/4/4897/content.md

 =--
 =--

 For a separate list of math blogs and forums see [[math blogs]].
 Main wikis should belong to both lists.
 For math societies and institutes see [[math institutions]].
 There is also page of [[math resources by individuals]].
 The level up is [[math resources]].
+See also [[list of mathematical software]].

-We list archives of **online** books, not the catalogues of physical libraries.
+We list archives of **online** books and videos, not the catalogues of physical libraries.
 We shall not list commercial subscription lists (especially of current journals) except semi-commercial jstor and few publication sites by the main mathematical societies.

 #Contents#
 * table of contents
 {:toc}

-## Archives of articles, books, proceedings
+## Archives of articles, books, proceedings, videos

 #### Math and physics only